 Since NoMAD is an open source project, all of the source code used for it is publicly available.
 You are more than welcome to inspect the source, run it through a security scanner, or otherwise ensure that we’re doing things in the proper way.

 While most of NoMAD is written in Swift, there is no easy way to directly interact with the Heimdal Kerberos APIs on macOS in Swift.
-Because of that an Objective-C bridging header is used to mix the two languages.
-Whenever you are asked for a password it’s done via a secure text field and never written out anywhere.
+Because of that, an Objective-C bridging header is used to mix the two languages.
+Whenever you are asked for a password, it’s done via a secure text field and never written out anywhere.
 The password is then used with the Heimdal APIs and Objective-C to do

 gss_aapl_initial_cred() and get a TGT for the user.
-When changing passwords the same process is followed using the Heimdal APIs to do
+When changing passwords, the same process is followed using the Heimdal APIs to do

 The password is never piped to kinit or other Kerberos tools.

-When NoMAD is finished with your password the variable is blanked to remove any trace from memory as quickly as possible.
+When NoMAD is finished with your password, the variable is blanked to remove any trace from memory as quickly as possible.

-NoMAD, if the preference is set, will put the user’s password into the local Keychain.
+If instructed, NoMAD will put the user’s password into the local Keychain.
 This is done through the use of